lvzon/sustainsubstance/content/energy/storage.md

  - Don't put eggs in one basket.
 We need a mix of technologies, each with its strong and weak points.
  - This time we don't have the benefits of the fossil energy transition: pre-packaged energy almost for free.
 But we will get more energy democracy, and in the end a more flexible infrastructure.
 Mix of central and decentral.
 Some long-term storage and long-distance transport needed to overcome winter in case of solar.
  - Fuel-cell development (integrated generation/storage system) and more battery development needed.
  - Also, more investment in energy conversion, cogeneration and using/storing "waste" heat. we still waste most of our high-grade energy (fossil and electrical) by turning it into heat!
 (And most of that escapes.)
+Even the technology for passive houses is widely available but rarely used.
  - But don't stand around waiting for new technologies.
 Solar + storage is not affordable, off-grid or on-grid.
 And think long-term, fossil energy will become more expensive in the long run, if only because the increasing EROI.
  - The future is now.
 It already makes sense to electrify your home, office and transport, to use solar energy and installing heat buffers and batteries.
 And as fossil-derived energy will have to become more expensive, it will only make more sense in the future.